FarronF/limerick-council-meetings/meetings/2017/07/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 19th June 2017.md

 The Arts and Culture Officer stated that the allocation approved by Members under this Scheme,

-which offered funding to festival and event organisers operating in the Metropolitan District,--- 4
+which offered funding to festival and event organisers operating in the Metropolitan District,
+---
+4

 was €100,000.
 The closing date for receipt of applications under this Scheme was 26th May,